hodyroff/scs-training/Virtualization/Support.md

 ### Floating IPs
 * Making a VM reachable from the outside typically requires several steps on OpenStack
     - Connecting the network port to a network that is connected to a router that is connected to the outside network
-    - Allocating a floating IP from the outside network and attaching ot to the network port of that VM
+    - Allocating a floating IP from the outside network and attaching it to the network port of that VM
     - Ensuring security groups allow (incoming) traffic to that network port
     - The VM itself may have firewalling functionality that needs to be adjusted (or disabled)
 * Floating IPs are **not** visible from within the VM